 Five Ways to Prevent Falling on a Construction Site

-Below are 5 easy measures employers can take to prevent their workers from falling:
+Five easy measures how to prevent workers from falling:

 Watch this video to learn more about methods of fall protection: